 forgotten heroes, Thomas Peters and Murphy Steele, black

-to escape from their cruel masters.
-Kidnapped by slave
+attempts to escape from their cruel masters.
+Kidnapped by

-traders, Thomas was an African prince who tended to use his
+slave traders, Thomas was an African prince who tended to

-brain while Murphy used his muscles in their fight for
+use his brain while Murphy used his muscles in their fight

-freedom.
-After many escape attempts, the two men end up in
+for freedom.
+After many escape attempts, the two men end

-Wilmington where the rebelling Americans are putting up
+up in Wilmington where the rebelling Americans are putting

 The Long Way Home by Kevin Bannister takes us back to the 18th century when blacks were fleeing colonial America as slaves or freemen, and later settled in Nova Scotia.
 The main protagonists, Thomas Peters and Murphy Steele, are historical figures who lived during this time.
 Stripped of their dignity, the two black slaves never gave up hope that one day they would regain their freedom.
 Fast paced and poignant, this is a story that reveals an element of America’s darkest past when black slaves were treated like beasts of burden.
 Towards the end of the American War of Independence, when many Black Loyalists fled and relocated in the British colony of Nova Scotia, Canada, the two men continue to fight for something many of us take for granted today: freedom.
 This novel is a tribute to these two forgotten heroes who made it possible for blacks to live and thrive in Canada up to this day."